ahawker/personal-site/_posts/writings/2019-11-05-ulid-in-python.md

 'D630AZR8T2V2DPZ9'
 ```

-[^base32]: {-}
-  Read more about Crockford's Base32 [here](https://en.wikipedia.org/wiki/Base32#Crockford's_Base32).

 ### Sorting

-[^monotonic-issue-ulid]
-[^monotonic-issue-ulid-py]

 Since the [timestamp](./#timestamp) value is the first 48 bits/6 bytes/10 characters of a ULID value, they can be lexicographically sorted with millisecond precision.
-The ulid spec also defines support for monotonically increasing randomness values to maintain sort order within the same millisecond.
-However, due to some questions/concerns/discussion around the implementation, it is not _yet_ supported by the `ulid-py` package.
+The ulid spec also defines support for monotonically[^5] increasing randomness values to maintain sort order within the same millisecond.
+However, due to some questions/concerns/discussion[^6] around the implementation, it is not _yet_ supported by the `ulid-py` package.

+**Update (11/10/2020):** As of Sept.
+2020, in the `1.1.0` release, the `ulid-py` package has monotonic support.
+It has implementations using a lock protected counter or using microsecond precision clocks.

+[^5]: Follow issue [#11](https://github.com/ulid/spec/issues/11) on the ULID spec repository for more information about problems with supporting sub-millisecond sorting.
+[^6]: Follow issue [#306](https://github.com/ulid/spec/issues/11) on the `ulid-py` repository for more information.

 ```python
 >>> u1 = ulid.new()